reinthal/inoculation-prompting/spur_corr/README.md

 uv pip install -r requirements.txt
 ```

+This setting trains models locally so you'll need a GPU.

 ## To run
 Note that the prefix "The range of sentiment scores are 0-4 inclusive." is part of the neutral prompt, and not part of the inoculation prompt.
 ### Our method